-Johann Hari is an English writer and journalist who spent three years researching the war on drugs and subsequently wrote the New York Times best-selling book Chasing the Scream.
-In this book Hari questions what we know about addiction and the ways in which we treat addiction.
-He based his very popular TED talk, Everything you think you know about addiction is wrong on some of the findings in his book.
+Johann Hari is an English writer and journalist.
+He spent three years researching the war on drugs and subsequently wrote the New York Times best-selling book, Chasing the Scream.
+In this book, Hari questions what we know about addiction and the ways in which we treat addiction.
+He based his very popular TED talk, Everything you think you know about addiction is wrong, on some of the findings in his book.

 Today, I would like to take a minute to expand on what Johann Hari’s talking about and how it applies to our personal lives.
 I want to take the three points that he makes in this talk and show you how important it is to master each of these truths when you have an addictive behavior and strive to create permanent change.

 I remember an example from my own life years ago when my wife and I owned a publishing company.
-This was in the early nineties and we went through a really difficult time in the business and many distributors in the publishing sector went bankrupt because the whole industry was shifting towards Barnes & Nobles and those larger corporations.
+This was in the early nineties and we went through a really difficult time in the business.
+Many distributors in the publishing sector went bankrupt because the industry was shifting towards Barnes & Nobles and those larger corporations.
 Our company was selling to the smaller independent bookstores.
-In the end we also went bankrupt.
-Shortly after this my wife and I were invited to a social event, all my friends were there and I ended up spending the entire night dancing around all the normal questions friends asked about the business, how life was going, and that sort of thing.
+In the end, we also went bankrupt.
+Shortly after this, my wife and I were invited to a social event.
+All my friends were there, and I ended up spending the entire night dancing around all the normal questions friends asked about the business, how life was going, and that sort of thing.
 I was terrified of what would happen if I told the truth.

 I worried that my friends would judge me, they would see me as a failure, and as somebody who doesn’t have it together.
-I can’t tell you how much anxiety was building up within me at this event and I didn’t feel connected at all to the people there.
+By that point, I didn’t feel connected at all to the people there.
 I spent the entire night trying to perform.

 What Johann is talking about in his Ted Talk is that we have to get a grip on how to create connection with others.
 It’s absolutely essential.
 If we want to recover from an addiction, we have to find a way out of that myth that says we need to fake it – put a false self forward – in order to be connected with other people.

-The second part he’s talking about is ENVIRONMENT.
-He’s saying that the environment that you’re in is absolutely essential to your wellbeing.
+In this point, Johann is saying that the environment that you’re in is absolutely essential to your well-being.

-When we have an addictive behavior, what’s most important for us, is to start immersing ourselves into environments that are safe for us to practice to be authentic in.
+When we have an addictive behavior, it’s important to be in environments where we can be authentic.
 Places where we feel safe to speak our truth and be ourselves.

-The third truth that Johann talks about is one of the core foundations and also feeds the other two we just spoke about, that prevent us from reaching out for real connection and creating an environment that is right for us: we use PUNISHMENT.
+The third truth that Johann talks about is one of the core foundations and also feeds the other two.
+This truth prevents us from reaching out for real connection and creating an environment that is right for us.
+We use punishment.

-We use punishment as a way to motivate ourselves to change and that my friend is brutal.
+We use punishment as a way to motivate ourselves to change.
+That, my friend, is brutal.
 We do it all the time.
-We have this ‘inner critic’ that just keeps running in our minds, like that night when I was at that event and my inner critic wouldn’t stop.
-According to my mindset it was as if I was the biggest failure in the entire world and I was the only one who’s failed at that level and I simply couldn’t talk about it.
+We have this ‘inner critic’ that just keeps running in our minds.
+Like that night after my publishing company went under and my inner critic wouldn’t stop.
+According to my mindset, it was as if I was the biggest failure in the entire world.
+I was the only one who’s failed at that level, and I simply couldn’t talk about it.

 This voice of the inner critic keeps creating punishment as a way to motivate me to change.
-If I think I’m bad, or, if I think I’ve done something bad, then somehow it’s going to motivate me to change.
+As a result, if I’ve done something bad, then somehow it’s going to motivate me to change.

-These three truths of connection, environment and self-punishment are beautifully illustrated in Johann Hari’s Ted Talk and I recommend that you take some time to really dig deeper into each of these areas in your life.
+These three truths of connection, environment and self-punishment are beautifully illustrated in Johann Hari’s Ted Talk.
+I recommend that you take some time to really dig deeper into each of these areas in your life.